goodindahhood/SPIS15-Project-Graphics-Philip-Ken/README.md

 1.)
 Picture is resized (smaller) while keeping all the important details included unlike cropping or scaling

 Known Detriments-
 1.)
-Some of the important details do get cut out since the formula cuts that part of the image, thinking it has the &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; lowest energy
+Some of the important details do get cut out since the formula cuts that part of the image, thinking it &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;has the  lowest energy